jason-paulose/NBA-Free-Agency-Analysis/README.md

 Before analyzing the data, I performed the following operations to work with a cleaner, more relevant dataset.
 The first part of the script displays cleaning steps that directly impacted my analysis, and the second part contains additional cleaning steps that didn't aid my analysis, but it allowed me to continue practicing common data cleaning steps.
 The high level tasks I completed are below, followed by the main keywords/functions used to accomplish this part of the project.

-- **Remove unnecessary columns:** used ALTER TABLE and DROP COLUMN **- Remove null values:** used UPDATE, CASE, and COALESCE **- Clean strings:** used UPDATE and CASE
+- **Remove unnecessary columns:** used ALTER TABLE and DROP COLUMN
+- **Remove null values:** used UPDATE, CASE, and COALESCE
+- **Clean strings:** used UPDATE and CASE
-**- Add conditional columns:** used ALTER TABLE, ADD, CONCAT, CHARINDEX
+- **Add conditional columns:** used ALTER TABLE, ADD, CONCAT, CHARINDEX

 ### Data Exploration

 Before uncovering player performance in the four statistical categories, I carried out the data exploration steps below followed by the main keywords/functions.

-**- Number of games played in 2019:** FORMAT, COUNT, DISTINCT to aggregate the data **- Average maximum and average minimum points scored by each position:** used Common Table Expression to aggregate the same data multiple times
+- **Number of games played in 2019:** FORMAT, COUNT, DISTINCT to aggregate the data
+- **Average maximum and average minimum points scored by each position:** used Common Table Expression to aggregate the same data multiple times
-**- Full list of players with average points, rebounds, and assists:** used a Stored Procedure to find these statistics for any player in any year since 2004
+- **Full list of players with average points, rebounds, and assists:** used a Stored Procedure to find these statistics for any player in any year since 2004
-**- Individual point totals compared to the highest point total for each game:** used Windowing to display both individual and aggregate values in one query
+- **Individual point totals compared to the highest point total for each game:** used Windowing to display both individual and aggregate values in one query
-**- Players who played well above average minutes/game:** used a Subquery to use uknown critera of average minutes/game in the WHERE clause
+- **Players who played well above average minutes/game:** used a Subquery to use uknown critera of average minutes/game in the WHERE clause

 ### Data Analysis